Residency (medicine): Supplemental Offer and Acceptance Program

-The matching process itself has also been scrutinized as limiting the employment rights of medical residents, namely whereupon acceptance of a match, medical residents pursuant to the matching rules and regulations are required to accept any and all terms and conditions of employment imposed by the health care facility, institution, or hospital.

-The USMLE Step 1 or COMLEX Level 1 score is just one of many factors considered by residency programs in selecting applicants.
-Although it varies from specialty to specialty, Alpha Omega Alpha membership, clinical clerkship grades, letters of recommendation, class rank, research experience, and school of graduation are all considered when selecting future residents.

-History of long hours
+Work time restrictions

-Medical residencies traditionally require lengthy hours of their trainees.
+In the US, medical residencies traditionally require lengthy hours of their trainees.
 Early residents literally resided at the hospitals, often working in unpaid positions during their education.
-During this time, a resident might always be "on call" or share that duty with just one other practitioner.
-More recently, 36-hour shifts were separated by 12 hours of rest, during 100+ hour weeks.
+During this time, a resident might always be "on call" or share that duty with just one other physician.
 The American public, and the medical education establishment, recognized that such long hours were counter-productive, since sleep deprivation increases rates of medical errors.
 This was noted in a landmark study on the effects of sleep deprivation and error rate in an intensive-care unit.
 The Accreditation Council for Graduate Medical Education (ACGME) has limited the number of work-hours to 80 hours weekly (averaged over 4 weeks), overnight call frequency to no more than one overnight every third day, and 10 hours off between shifts.
 Still, a review committee may grant exceptions for up to 10%, or a maximum of 88 hours, to individual programs.
 Until early 2017, duty periods for postgraduate year 1 could not exceed 16 hours per day, while postgraduate year 2 residents and those in subsequent years can have up to a maximum of 24 hours of continuous duty.
 After early 2017, all years of residents may work up to 24-hour shifts.
 While these limits are voluntary, adherence has been mandated for the purposes of accreditation, though lack of adherence to hour restrictions is not uncommon.